 History of VST Plugins

 The history of VST plugins dates back to the late 1990s when German software company Steinberg Media Technologies introduced the first VST plugin format.
-This new technology allowed audio professionals to use software plugins to enhance their audio recording and production processes.
+This new technology allowed audio professionals to use software plugins to enhance audio recording and production processes.

-Prior to the introduction of VST plugins, audio professionals had to rely on hardware-based processors and effects units to shape and enhance the sound of their audio recordings.
+Before the introduction of VST plugins, audio professionals had to rely on hardware-based processors and effects units to shape and enhance the sound of their audio recordings.
 These hardware units were expensive and required physical connections to work with audio equipment.

 Since their introduction, VST plugins have become a standard feature in many DAW software programs, including popular platforms like Pro Tools, Logic, and Ableton Live.
-There are now thousands of different VST plugins available, ranging from virtual instrument plugins to effect plugins and more.
+There are now thousands of different VST plugins available, ranging from virtual instrument plugins to effect plugins.